geckos-survey/gist-documentation/docs/modules/stellar_kinematics.md

 - The module calculates the stellar Velocity, sigma, and higher-oder velocity moments (depending on how many are specified).
 An iterative sigma-cliiping process can be turned on to...
 EXPLAIN HERE.

 - A set of SSP templates must be input.
-Currently, gist-geckos can accept the MILES and eMILES libraries, the IndoUS library, and Walcher+year templates.
+Currently, nGIST can accept the MILES and eMILES libraries, the IndoUS library, and Walcher+year templates.

 ## Config file input